 - May Lead to Fatigue

 Excess usage (inhalation) of this essential oil may lead to fatigue.
-It may cause insomnia when used in higher quantities.
+It may cause insomniai XA common sleep disorder often caused due to medical or psychological conditions that lead to difficulty in falling and staying asleep. when used in higher quantities.
 Hence, limit its usage.
 Dilute and use it.
 Stop use if you experience adverse effects.

 Frequently Asked Questions